Glossary of Library Terms

 Such databases provide indexing and abstracting, as well as complete full-text access.

-Example of a database that provides access to data (in this cases, related to companies) rather than citations to periodical articles or book chapters.
+Example of a database that provides access to data rather than citations to periodical articles or book chapters.

 See: Controlled Vocabulary